 Living Well is a voluntary wellness program available to all employees.
 The program is administered according to federal rules permitting employer-sponsored wellness programs that seek to improve employee health or prevent disease, including the Americans with Disabilities Act of 1990; the Genetic Information Nondiscrimination Act of 2008; and the Health Insurance Portability and Accountability Act, as applicable, among others.
-If you choose to participate in the wellness program, you may be asked to complete a voluntary health risk assessment or "HRA" that asks a series of questions about your health-related activities and behaviors and whether you have or had certain medical conditions (e.g., cancer, diabetes, or heart disease).
+If you choose to participate in the wellness program, you may be asked to complete a voluntary wellness assessment that asks a series of questions about your health-related activities and behaviors and whether you have or had certain medical conditions (e.g., cancer, diabetes, or heart disease).
 You will also be asked to complete a biometric screening and wellness assessment that will include a blood test for glucose and cholesterol levels weight and height and blood pressure measurements; and other health-related questions.
-You are not required to complete the HRA to participate in the blood test or other medical examinations.
+You are not required to complete the wellness assessment to participate in the blood test or other medical examinations.

 An additional incentive of a $50 per month discount on the employee-paid cost of the medical plan is available for employees who participate in our Tobacco-Free sessions or achieve the health outcome of tobacco-free status.
 If you are unable to participate in any of the health-related activities or achieve any of the health outcomes required to earn an incentive, you may be entitled to a reasonable accommodation or an alternative standard.
 You may request a reasonable accommodation or an alternative standard by contacting Lindsey Swann at (901) 595-7693.

-The information from your HRA and the results from your biometric screening will be used to provide you with information to help you understand your current health and potential risks, and may also be used to offer you services through the wellness program.
+The information from your wellness assessment and the results from your biometric screening will be used to provide you with information to help you understand your current health and potential risks, and may also be used to offer you services through the wellness program.
 You also are encouraged to share your results or concerns with your own doctor.

 Protections from Disclosure of Medical Information